 More than 400 clinical trials are running at Humanitas (2013)

-If you think you have what it takes to become a globally-minded doctor, then Humanitas University is the place for you.
+If you think you have what it takes to become a globally-minded doctor, then Humanitas University is the right place for you.

 Take the A8 highway, following the signs for Milan.
 Get on the Tangenziale Ovest (western ring road), exit at Quinto de’ Stampi/Via dei Missaglia (7 bis).
 Follow the route described in the highway section.